andrewt3000/MachineLearning/neuralNets.md

 Dimensionality reduction - Reducing number of variables.
 A simple example is selecting the area of a house as a feature rather than using width and length seperately.
 Other examples include singular value decomposition, auto-encoders, and t-SNE (for visualizations), and max pooling layers for CNNs.

-Feature scaling - scale each feature to be in a common range typically -1 to 1 where 0 is the mean value.

 ### Hyperparameters
 Hyperparameters - the model’s parameters in a neural net such as architecture, learning rate, and regularization factor.